Isabelle Mathers Dons Plunge Dress In Sardinia

 “Is that a jelly fish you’re wearing?” they asked.

-Another follower seemed head over heels for Isabelle.
+Another follower seemed head-over-heels for Isabelle.

 “Oh how I wish I had love potion # 9 so you would love me,” they said.

 Mathers’ fans may have noticed that her second-newest post was her first update from Italy.
-It showed her posing in front of tall, wooden closet doors.
+It showed her posing in front of tall wooden closet doors.
 She wore a simple black dress with a scoop neck.

 In addition, the model wore her hair in a side braid, and struck several poses for the camera.

 The first photo showed Isabelle giving a serious look with her hands down by her sides.
-The second photo, on the other hand, showed her looking to her left with her lips slightly parted.
+The second photo showed her looking to her left with her lips slightly parted.

 The final photo was much more playful, showing Isabelle mid-laugh as she bit her tongue playfully.
 She looked down for the shot.